sandwi/curated-lists/apis/README.md

 * [Daniel Jacobson on Ephemeral APIs and Continuous Innovation at Netflix](https://www.infoq.com/news/2015/11/daniel-jacobson-ephemeral-apis) - An excellent interview on APIs
   * Ephemeral APIs vs Experience APIs `Experience APIs are trying to handle an optimized response for a given requesting agent.
 That's orthogonal to the ephemeral APIs.
 The experience API is more about the requesting pattern and the payload.
 Ephemeral API is more about the process of iterating and evolving the experience APIs.`
 * [API Mediation: Why You Need an API Experience Layer](https://nordicapis.com/api-mediation-why-you-need-api-experience-layer/)
-* Netflix Blogs - Excellent read when thinking about APIs and microservices
+* Netflix Blogs - Excellent read when thinking about APIs and API evolution
   * [Why REST Keeps Me Up At Night](https://www.programmableweb.com/news/why-rest-keeps-me-night/2012/05/15)
   * [Engineering Trade-Offs and The Netflix API Re-Architecture](https://medium.com/netflix-techblog/engineering-trade-offs-and-the-netflix-api-re-architecture-64f122b277dd)
   * [Embracing the Differences : Inside the Netflix API Redesign](https://medium.com/netflix-techblog/embracing-the-differences-inside-the-netflix-api-redesign-15fd8b3dc49d)